 Monmouthshire & Brecon Canal

-The restoration of the Mon & Brec Canal for navigational use from its current terminus at Five Locks Cwmbran to Newport, and from Newport to Cwmcarn, is a priority for the Monmouthshire Brecon & Abergavenny Canals Trust.
+The restoration of the southern end of the unnavigable section of the Monmouthshire & Brecon Canal from its current terminus at Five Locks Cwmbran to Newport, and from Newport to Cwmcarn, is the focus of the Monmouthshire, Brecon & Abergavenny Canals Trust.

-The resolve of the trust staff and volunteers operating the Fourteen Locks Canal Centre must be commended for their persistence in bringing new events, sales and a friendly presence for all visitors.
-The Fourteen Locks Café at Newport and the Green Flute Café at Goytre Wharf are welcoming stop-offs for visitors and local people with their varied menus of home-cooked food.
+At the beginning of 2021, trust members redesigned the website ready to launch in the spring.
+The resolve of trust staff and volunteers operating the Fourteen Locks Canal Centre must be commended in running events, manning the visitor centre and engaging with visitors in a friendly way between periods of lockdown.
+The café at Goytre Wharf is now operated by Penelope’s Café and is a welcoming stop-off for visitors and local people alike with its varied menu of home-cooked food.